JRRS1982/TutorialProjects/dockerAndKubernetesCompleteGuideUdemy/complex/README.md

 # Title: Complex

-Probably my favourite project to date.
+Probably my favorite project to date.

 A way more complicated than it needs to be Fibonacci calculator.
-Using multiple container images and a CI / CD workflow that is bloomin complicated!
+Using multiple container images and a CI / CD workflow that is complicated!
 AWS Elastic Beanstalk, AWS Relational Database, AWS Elastic Cache all in use and being deployed only on merge of master branch.

 See my notes on this course in [docs/notes](./docs/notes.md) that is where i have most of the material about the project itself.